 The Mesa Prieta Petroglyph Project is committed to protect and preserve the cultural legacy of Mesa Prieta.
 The project is privileged to use the Wells Petroglyph Preserve for outreach and education.
 The 181-acre preserve is private, and was donated to the Archaeologic Conservancy in 2007 by the project founder, Katherine Wells.

 Located just north of the town of Española, a team of over 100 volunteers working year-round are charged with charting and preserving these inestimable treasures for future generations, while making them an educational resource for anyone with a curious mind.
 Mesa Prieta Petroglyph Project’s programs such as a monthly lecture series (Pláticas), award winning Summer Youth Intern Program, and a STEM based curriculum tailored for 4th-7th graders, promote the history of the site’s estimated 100,000 images scattered through its 12-mile landmass.

-In keeping with their not for profit mission, tours of the Wells Petroglyph Preserve are available through pre-arrangement.
-Private tours can be scheduled ahead of time, in addition to randomly scheduled public tours hosted by the Project throughout the year.
+In keeping with their not for profit mission, private and public weekly tours of the Wells Petroglyph Preserve are available through pre-arrangement.

 Know Before You Go

 Visit the website to book a tour and learn more: http://www.mesaprietapetroglyphs.org/visit-the-wells-petroglyph-preserve.html

 Follow us on Twitter to get the latest on the world's hidden wonders.